pedropaulofb/laderr/documentation/specification.md

 A LaDeRR specification defines **resilience scenarios** using a structured format that consists of two main components:

 - **Metadata**: Provides general information about the specification, including authorship, versioning, and the type of the resilience scenario being specified.
-- **Constructs**: Define the elements of the resilience scenario and their relationships.
-The main constructs include:
+- **ScenarioComponents**: Define the elements of the resilience scenario and their relationships.
+The main ScenarioComponents include:
   - **Assets**: Represent entities that have value and are subject to potential risks and threats.
   - **Capabilities**: Define the "positive" dispositions of an entity, enabling the entity to perform specific functions.
   - **Vulnerabilities**: Represent weaknesses that can be exploited by threats.